 For the body sprays to give you an equal amount of pressure and water at once, they must be connected in a pressure balancing loop.
 Your plumber will run pipes down the sides of the three valves and across to each of the valves.
 They cannot work unless they all get an equal amount of pressure, and the pipes ensure that they do.

-A full-body shower prices are around $2,500 in valves, showerheads, and body sprays.
+This type prices are around $2,500 in valves, showerheads, and body sprays.
 Installation takes 5 - 6 hours.
 You need to support at least 24 gallons of water per minute and have at least a 100-gallon hot water tank installed in your home.

 Many wells are not capable of putting out 24 gallons of water a minute.
 Therefore, this system may not work in homes with wells but should be reserved for homes with street water.

 A shower tower fits over your existing valve and showerhead.
 It contains two or three body sprays and a showerhead, and an occasional hand shower as well.
 It has many limits for performance showers, but it is easier and less invasive to install.
-Shower towers cost between $1,000 and $2,000, making them more affordable than custom full-body showers, but they lack the versatility and control of the custom models.
+They cost between $1,000 and $2,000, making them more affordable than custom full-body showers, but they lack the versatility and control of the custom models.

-The most common shower size in the U.S. is roughly 48-inches wide by 60-inches long and 81-inches in height.
+The most common size in the U.S. is roughly 48-inches wide by 60-inches long and 81-inches in height.
 If you have the space, you can certainly go larger.

-Your contractor will want to measure the area for your new shower stall.
+Your contractor will want to measure the area for your new stall.
 However, you can spend a few minutes doing this yourself to help understand the costs associated with the supplies required.
 A typical drop-in shower kit will measure 32 to 60 inches in width and 32 to 72 inches in length.
 Most walls are over 80 inches in height.
-It is best to measure where you want to locate the shower to determine the best type of shower for your space.
+It is best to measure where you want to locate it to determine the best type for your space.
 Next, you will measure from the base of the shower to the top of the wall.
 Thirdly, figure out the measurement between the back wall to the front of the enclosure on both sides.

 A half bathroom contains only a toilet and sink.
 These are often very small spaces that do not have room for a shower.
 To add a shower, you likely need to knock down a wall to take space from a nearby room or closet.

 Adding a shower to a half bathroom would now make this room a ¾ bath rather than a half bath.
-Framing and fitting of the shower costs roughly $4,000 to $8,000.
+Framing and fitting costs roughly $4,000 to $8,000.
 This is in addition to the cost to open the wall into another space and the finishing costs to make the space cohesive.
 Expect these costs to add another $1,000 to $3,000 to your total, making the total cost to add a shower to a half bath between $5,000 and $11,000 on average.

 The cost to add a shower to a bathtub ranges from $300 to $2,000.
 You very seldom see a bathtub that doesn’t also have a shower.
-Older homes or a specialty tub can mean that there isn’t a shower included.
+Older homes or a specialty tub can mean that there is not a shower included.
 Many homeowners have no interest in taking baths, or they would like the option to rotate between bathing and showering.
 The good news is that the existing tub plumbing can run the water through the showerhead.
 An expert craftsman will need to remove the drywall to access the pipes and then replace the drywall at the cost of $75 to $350.
 For tile removal and replacement, expect to pay $300 to $500.
 If the walls are made of waterproof material, it will require that tile or other appropriate product be installed at the cost of $1,000 to $5,000.

 Remodeling an existing shower in your home can take on many variations.
 It is possible to leave your existing surround but change the trim and showerhead and install a new door.
 You can also replace an existing prefab shower with a new one, remove tile and trim, leave the plumbing and walls the same, and install new tiles and trims.

 Each of these scenarios has a cost.
-At the lowest end, you can do a minor shower remodel for around $1,000, or you can do a completely new shower remodel for as high as $10,000.
+At the lowest end, you can do a minor remodel for around $1,000, or you can do a completely new shower remodel for as high as $10,000.
 Most people find their shower remodel is in the middle, with typical remodeling costs of $4,000 to $5,000 on average.

-If a shower door is not being used and you are not using a wet room, a shower screen may be necessary.
+If a door is not being used and you are not using a wet room, a screen may be necessary.
 A shower screen is any material used to contain water.
-In some cases, a sliding glass door or a fixed panel can be referred to as a shower screen but so can a shower curtain.
+In some cases, a sliding glass door or a fixed panel can be referred to as a shower screen but so can a curtain.

 The cost of a smart shower could be prohibitive as the system can cost as much as $2,500.
 Labor will generally require an electrician, a plumber, and someone to finish the wall area.
 The labor starts at $350 to $375, and wall finishing costs $75 to $125.

 Many people choose to install a tub/shower combination in at least one bathroom.
 This helps maintain resale value and makes the bathroom more versatile.
 However, it is possible to either remove the tub altogether or install a tub/shower in one bathroom and a stand-alone shower in another.
+For households with more than one bathroom, this is a common solution that allows you to keep the tub for resale, while having a fully functional easy-to-use shower in another room.

 The benefit of installing a shower vs a tub and shower is that a shower can be any size or shape.
 You can fit one into less room than a tub can take up or make it more spacious.
 You also eliminate the step of having to climb over the tub.